How does this medication work? What will it do for me?

-The Women's Health Initiative (WHI) study results indicated an increased risk of heart attack, stroke, breast cancer, blood clots in the lungs, and blood clots in the leg veins in postmenopausal women during 5 years of treatment with 0.625 mg conjugated equine estrogens and 2.5 mg medroxyprogesterone compared to women receiving sugar tablets.
+The Women's Health Initiative (WHI) study results indicated an increased risk of heart attack, stroke, breast cancer, blood clots in the lungs, and blood clots in the leg veins in postmenopausal people during 5 years of treatment with 0.625 mg conjugated equine estrogens and 2.5 mg medroxyprogesterone compared to people receiving sugar tablets.
 Other combinations of estrogen and progestins were not studied.
 However, until additional data are available, the risks should be assumed to be similar for other hormone replacement products.
 Therefore,

 - estrogens with or without progestins should be used at the lowest dose that relieves your menopausal symptoms for the shortest time period possible, as directed by your doctor

 - estrogens with or without progestins should not be used to prevent heart disease, heart attacks, or strokes

 Allergy: Contact allergy, such as itching and redness, is known to occur with the application of estrogen to the skin.
 Although this allergy is extremely rare, people who develop skin reactions or contact sensitization to any component of the medication are at risk of developing a severe allergic reaction with continued use.
 If you have a skin reaction to the patch, contact your doctor for advice.

 Blood clotting disorders: Estrogens with or without progestins are associated with an increased risk of blood clots in the lungs (pulmonary embolism) and legs (deep vein thrombosis).
 If you have or have had a heart attack, a stroke, heart disease, a blood clot in your leg, or have medical conditions that increase your risk of blood clots, you should not use this medication.